To create and manage service levels requires the following:

 Keep in mind these concepts when defining SLIs and SLOs.

-In the New Relic ecosystem, SLIs and SLOs are linked to entities, which are all the elements in your stack that report data to us, or that generate data that we have access to.
-The entity that an SLI is related to determines where the SLI/SLO results show.
-And the entity's tags help filter down SLI results on the service levels view.
+In the New Relic ecosystem, every service level is linked to another entity, which is any element in your stack that reports data to us, or that generates data that we have access to.
+The entity that a service level is related to determines where the SLI/SLO results show.

-You can define SLIs on any NRDB event that is reported to New Relic, and therefore you can also base SLIs on custom events.
+You can define SLIs on any NRDB event or dimensional metric that is reported to New Relic.
 Most custom events are not related to a single New Relic entity, but provide higher level business and user experience insights.
 In this case, you can still relate the SLI to a specific entity or to a workload.

 SLIs are defined as the percentage of good responses out of the total number of valid requests.
 Most often you’ll set up your SLIs by defining the valid and good pieces: